 Genres: Alt-rock / Acoustic / Punk

-Availability: Available for shows (email).
-Based in London / Southampton.
+Availability: Available for shows (email), based in London.

-Description: A mixture of a few of Albarn’s hooks, Tom Waits’ imagery, Feist’s intimacy, Gil Scott-Heron’s observation, Joe Strummer’s directness and Malkmus’ silliness, often thrown away with Evan Dando’s insouciance….
+Description: A mixture of a few of Albarn’s hooks, Tom Waits’ imagery, Feist’s intimacy, Gil Scott-Heron’s observation, Joe Strummer’s directness and Malkmus’ silliness, usually thrown away with Evan Dando’s insouciance….

 Photos (click for high-res):